Variegated Sweet Iris

 Iris pallida 'Variegata'Item #4598 USDA Hardiness Zone: 4 - 9

-Flashy, striped foliage to brighten the garden!
+Flashy, green and golden-striped foliage to brighten the garden!
 Bearded flowers are light lavender-blue.
 Excellent near the front of borders where the foliage can be seen close up.
 Best in full sun, but this species is more shade-tolerant than many other species of iris.
-Perennial.
+Herbaceous perennial.

 - History & LoreHistory:This iris is native to a large range in Southern Europe eastward to Asia.
 It was classified by Lamarck around the end of the 18th century.
 Genus iris was conferred by Linnaeus, named for the mythical goddess Iris, herself named from the Greek for rainbow, denoting the vast range of colors in these flowers.
 Over 150 species exist around the world.
 Iris pallida is native to Italy and is a parent of the tall bearded iris, which is the source of the sweet fragrance found in modern hybrids.Lore:The iris is the source of the French national symbol, the fleur-de-lis.